praveens-git-bit/ignite-23/Exercise3&4.md

 ## Exercise 3: Data Science experience, explore Machine Learning and Business Intelligence scenarios.

+So, we saw how Contoso was able to combine their historical gold layer data from ADLS Gen2 with all the data in OneLake via shortcuts.
+We also saw how all that data could be easily accessed in Azure Databricks (thanks to it being in the standard delta parquet format) and the ability to mount Onelake as an endpoint in Azure Databricks.
+We saw delta live tables being created for further curation of data in Azure Databricks.
+Now, we go a step beyond to see the power of ML models in ADB being leveraged on that data so Contoso can gain meaningful insights and see customer churn predictions.
+As Data Scientist let's see how we can explore the Data Science Experience in Azure Databricks and Microsoft Fabric!

 ### Task 3.1: Build ML models, experiments, and Log ML model in the built-in model registry using MLflow and batch scoring.

 #### Databricks